borgbackup/borg/docs/quickstart.rst

 The **passphrase** for the key has been either:

-- entered interacticely at backup time
+- entered interactively at backup time
   (not practical if backup is automated / unattended).
 - acquired via some environment variable driven mechanism in the backup script (look there for BORG_PASSPHRASE, BORG_PASSCOMMAND, etc. and just do it like that).

-A borg **backup repository** can be either:

-- in a local directory (like e.g. a locally mounted USB disk)
-- on a remote backup server machine that is reachable via ssh (client/server)

-If the repository is encrypted, you will also need the **key** and the **passphrase** (which is protecting the key).

 There are **2 ways to restore** files from a borg backup repository: